earnestangel/ytdl-core-patch/README.md

+# ytdl-core-patch
+Use this to (temporary) fix the ongoing issue with ytdl-core plugin.
+All credits to the original authors.

+---

 # @distube/ytdl-core

 DisTube fork of `ytdl-core`.
 This fork is dedicated to fixing bugs and adding features that are not merged into the original repo as soon as possible.